William McKeen

 William McKeen is an American author and educator.
-He is professor and chairman of the Department of Journalism at Boston University.
+He is professor and former chairman of the Department of Journalism at Boston University.

 Biography

 McKeen was born in Indianapolis September 16, 1954, he was raised in England, Germany, Nebraska, Florida and Texas.
 His father was an Air Force flight surgeon who retired to private practice in Bloomington, Indiana, in 1968.

-McKeen has seven children: Sarah, Graham and Mary (from his first marriage),and Savannah, Jack, Travis and Charley (from his second marriage).
+McKeen has seven children: Sarah, Graham and Mary (from his first marriage), and Savannah, Jackson, Travis and Charley (from his second marriage).

 Published work

 McKeen has written and/or edited a dozen books, including Outlaw Journalist (W.W.
 Norton, 2008), his critically acclaimed biography of writer Hunter S. Thompson.